nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-5/index.md

 ## Introduction

-Another very useful tool in Fabric is ML Model.
-This tool is essentially a wrapper for the MLFlow Model Registry.
+Another very useful tool in Fabric is **ML Model**.
+This tool is essentially a wrapper for the [MLFlow Model Registry](https://mlflow.org/docs/latest/model-registry.html).
 It allows us to register models and keep track of different versions and their respective performances.

 A Model Registry can be seen as a catalog of ML Models.
 An ML Model, saved in the registry, can therefore be seen as a catalog entry.
 Under this catalog entry, there can be multiple versions of it, grouped together.
 Fundamentally, each version represents a distinct set of model files.
 These files contain the model's architecture and trained weights, as well as any other files necessary to load it and use it.
 Each version is essentially a **snapshot** of the ML Model at a specific point in time.